A Day in the Life: Orchestra

-Final chord
+Final chord and completion

 Following the final orchestral crescendo, the song ends with one of the most famous final chords in music history.
 Overdubbed in place of the vocal experiment from 10 February, this chord was added during a session at EMI's Studio Two on 22 February.
 Lennon, McCartney, Starr and Evans shared three different pianos, with Martin on a harmonium, and all played an E-major chord simultaneously.
 The chord was made to ring out for over forty seconds by increasing the recording sound level as the vibration faded out.
 Towards the end of the chord the recording level was so high that listeners can hear the sounds of the studio, including rustling papers and a squeaking chair.
 In author Jonathan Gould's commentary on "A Day in the Life", he describes the final chord as "a forty-second meditation on finality that leaves each member of the audience listening with a new kind of attention and awareness to the sound of nothing at all".

 One of the first outsiders to hear the completed recording was the Byrds' David Crosby when he visited the Beatles during their 24 February overdubbing session for "Lovely Rita".
 He recalled his reaction to the song: "Man, I was a dish-rag.
 I was floored.
 It took me several minutes to be able to talk after that."
-Due to the multiple takes required to perfect the orchestral cacophony and the final chord, the total time spent recording "A Day in the Life" was 34 hours.
+Due to the many takes required to perfect the orchestral cacophony and the final chord, the total time spent recording "A Day in the Life" was 34 hours.
 By contrast, the Beatles' debut album, Please Please Me, had been recorded in its entirety in only 15 hours, 45 minutes.

 High-pitched tone and run-out groove

 Following "A Day in the Life" on the Sgt.
 Pepper album (as first released on LP in the UK and years later worldwide on CD) is a high-frequency 15-kilohertz tone and some randomly spliced studio chatter.
 The tone is the same pitch as a dog whistle, at the upper limit of human hearing, but within the range that dogs and cats can hear.
 This addition was part of the Beatles' humour and was suggested by Lennon.
 The studio babble, titled in the session notes "Edit for LP End" and recorded on 21 April 1967, two months after the mono and stereo masters for "A Day in the Life" had been finalised, was added to the run-out groove of the initial British pressing.
 The two or three seconds of gibberish looped back into itself endlessly on any record player not equipped with an automatic phonograph arm return.
-Some listeners discerned words among the vocal gibberish, including Lennon saying "Been so high", followed by McCartney's response: "Never could be any other way."
+Some listeners discerned words among the vocal gibberish, including Lennon saying "Been so high", followed by McCartney's response: "Never could be any other way." or "That’s all for now.
+Thanks for listening.
+Please come back to our next LP."
 US copies of the album lacked the high-pitched tone and the studio babble.